mondoohq/cnspec/docs/development.md

 On macOS systems with Homebrew, run: `brew install go@1.19 protobuf`

-## Installation from source
+## Install from source

-1. Verify that you have Go 1.19+ installed
+1. Verify that you have Go 1.19+ installed:

     ```
     $ go version